furbrain/tingbot-gui/docs/getting_started.rst

        pass

    screen.fill("black")
-   gui.get_root_widget().update(downwards=True)
+   gui.show_all()
    run(loop)

 This imports the ``tingbot_gui`` library and renames it ``gui`` to simplify the typing.
 We create an (empty) run loop, and set the whole system going.
-The second to last line ensures that all of the widgets added All the rest of the code below should be inserted just below the line that states ``#all the rest of the code goes here``
+The second to last line ensures that all of the widgets added are shown.
+All the rest of the code below should be inserted just below the line that states ``#all the rest of the code goes here``